TabSpaceTab/Hailey/README.md

 # Hailey
-For the writers who need assistance.
+For the Writers who need assistance.

 ## Installation of prerequisites